JoseDeFreitas/wikipedia-edits-chart/README.md

 request, and, because the program loops one by one through all of the edits (as [Wikimedia asks you to not make the requests in parallel](https://www.mediawiki.org/wiki/API:Etiquette)), it may take some seconds for users that have made many edits.
-Based on some requests I made, it takes roughly 500ms per 1000 edits.
+Based on some requests I made, it takes roughly 500ms per 1000 edits. **Please, don't overwhelm the API**.

 [^1]: The shapes of the months are different from one another because, instead of printing the days as GitHub does, it prints them like a normal calendar.
 You can